datstartup/ubuntuopenbox/lessons/about.md

 # Why Ubuntu?

-Because it is one of the most recognizable name in Operating System world.
+Because it is one of the most recognizable name in Operating System world (also a big name in Linux world).

 # Why Openbox?

-First and foremost: Openbox is Awesome!;
+Because Openbox is Awesome!, and...
-Next:

-To busting a bit of the myth of "how the components of your Ubuntu system work together".
+To busting a bit of the myth of "how the components of your Ubuntu system work together", and...

-A Window Manager gives you the “boxes” on the screen in which your programs will run, so there will be space for your creativity.
+A Window Manager gives you only the “boxes” on the screen in which your programs will run, so there will be space for your customization.

-Linux OS is modular and to choose which packages for your own OS is a great experience.

 # Who are the target readers?

-For those who are seeking the way to install a Operating System containing only the packages they want (i.e the customizing way!).
+For those who are seeking the way to install an OS with only the packages they want (i.e the customizing way!).

-The target readers of this website had better be using pre-configured Linux operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and had a general idea of what Linux was.
+And, for those who have been using pre-configured Linux operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and had a general idea of what Linux was.

 HAPPY READING!